human-factors-software-engineering/buggy-python-code-prompt/README.md

 Go through the list of [issues](https://github.com/human-factors-software-engineering/buggy-python-code-prompt/issues) on the github repo and try to fix as many as you can.

-The games, number of bugs and their dificulty are listed here:
+The games, number of bugs and their difficulty are listed here:

 | Game | Bugs | Difficulty |
 |---------------------------------------------------------|-----:|:-----|